mhariat/MicroNet/Sparsity/README.md

 ### Important notes:

-- You may want to change the batch size according to your ressources.
+- You may want to change the batch size according to your resources.
 To do so, change the *batch_size* argument in the *config.json* file.

 - The argument *checkpoint_file* allows you to choose the checkpoint of *step 2* you want to use.
 Please remember